4Drea4/IP-Address-Tracker/README.md

 4. See hover states for all interactive elements on the page

 #### Setup:
-1. Create your account for the [GEO API](https://geo.ipify.org/docs)
+1. Create your account for the [GEO API](https://geo.ipify.org/docs).
-2. Setup according to the [LEAFLET Quickstartup](https://leafletjs.com/examples/quick-start/)
+2. Setup according to the [LEAFLET Quickstartup](https://leafletjs.com/examples/quick-start/).
-3.
+3. Clone or download the project.
+4. Replace my api keys with your own in Index.js.
+5. Run your project locally
+6. Test it out, enter ip addresses and test by entering various IP addresses.